JSCSJSCS/home-assistant.github.io/source/_addons/lets_encrypt.markdown

 Setup and manage a [Let's Encrypt](https://letsencrypt.org/) certificate.
 This will create a certificate on the first run and renew it if the certificate is expiring in the next 30 days.

 <p class='note warning'>
-This add-on need port 80/443 to verify the certificate request, please stop all add-ons they use also this ports, otherwise you can not start this add-on.
+This add-on needs ports 80 and 443 in order to verify the certificate request.
+Please stop all add-ons that also use these ports, otherwise you cannot start this add-on.
 </p>

 ```json